vishvAsa/sanskrit/vyAkaraNam/whitney/14_Chapter_X_PERFECT-SYSTEM.md

 of TS. and TB., as over thirty-four to one; and in those of MS. in about the same proportion; in AB., as more than four to one, the perfect appearing mostly in certain passages, where it takes the place of imperfect.
-It is only in ÇB. that the perfect is much more commonly used, and even, to a considerable extent, in coördination with the imperfect.
+It is only in śB. that the perfect is much more commonly used, and even, to a considerable extent, in coördination with the imperfect.
 Throughout the Brāhmaṇas, however, the perfect participles have in general the true "perfect" value, indicating a completed or